 We use a rotating chair for our committee meetings.

-To truly practise our faith, the Outreach Committee believes that we must reach outside the walls of the Cathedral to share our love with those less fortunate than ourselves.
+To truly practice our faith, the Outreach Committee believes that we must reach outside the walls of the Cathedral to share our love with those less fortunate than ourselves.

 Thanks to the congregation's donations:

 - we provide friendship, food, used clothing, music and a Bible study to people in need on Monday mornings from September until May, adding lunch vouchers or bus tickets monthly

 - we supply a tote box of donated groceries to the Fredericton Food Bank weekly

 - we deliver 80 Christmas angel gifts to the Fredericton Food Bank, representing about $2,000 worth of toys and stocking stuffers for needy children

 - we send funds at Christmas to assist the Fredericton Community Kitchen, Fredericton Homeless Shelters, and Women in Transition House Inc.

 - we co-ordinate teams (about 40 people) from the cathedral to serve meals and do dishes Saturday evenings at the local soup kitchen

 Overall, our volunteers try to make the lives of the poor just a little brighter.